TomasBeuzen/toy-datasets/README.md

 # toy-datasets
-a repo of toy datasets for use in the UBC MDS program
+a temporary repo of publicly available toy datasets for use in the UBC MDS program, DSCI 523: Data Wrangling.